 In this course, students explore what psychologists have learned about issues including stress, anxiety, self-esteem, problem-solving, and decision-making.
 Emphasis is placed on an accurate perception of reality and a positive self-concept.

 DSS 337 ABNORMAL PSYCHOLOGY

 In this course, students explore the nature of abnormal psychology and human behavior.
 Students examine the major psychological disorders, their symptomatic criteria and treatment.
+Prerequisite(s): DEN 108, DEN 239

 DSS 350 DEVELOPMENTAL PSYCHOLOGY